 Late payment interest under this Section, too, is applied at the rate of 1% on the outstanding amount of tax, starting from the individual dates listed above, up to the payment date.

-Interest under section 234C is levied at 1% per month or part of a month.
-Therefore, in case of for short payment/ non-payment of individual installment(s) of advance tax, the taxpayer is liable to pay simple interest at 1% per month or part of a month (that is because fraction of a month is considered as full month).
+Interest under section 234C for default in payment of instalments of advance tax is levied at 1% per month or part of a month.
+The taxpayer is liable to pay a simple interest at 1% per month or part of a month for short payment/non-payment of individual’s instalments of advance tax.

 The taxpayer shall liable to pay interest on the amount of shortfall of advance tax of respective individual installment, in case of shortfall therein.